Goma: Agriculture

-Historically, the colonial administration catalyzed economic development by introducing plantation agriculture in North Kivu's fertile highlands, establishing the region as a critical "food basket" for the Belgian Congo.
+During the colonial period, economic development was encouraged through plantation farming in North Kivu's fertile highlands, which established the region as a critical "food basket" for the Belgian Congo.
 Legislative frameworks, including the Draft Decree and Royal Decree of 12 December 1939, laid the foundation for agricultural oversight.
-This initiative culminated in the establishment of OPAC (Office des Produits Agricoles de Costermansville) on 4 February 1948, subsequently renamed OPAK (Office des Produits Agricoles du Kivu; currently known as Office Nationale du Café, ONC).
+This initiative culminated in the establishment of OPAC (Office des Produits Agricoles de Costermansville) on 4 February 1948, which was subsequently renamed OPAK (Office des Produits Agricoles du Kivu; currently known as Office Nationale du Café, ONC).
 These agencies oversaw the production and export of cash crops such as Coffea arabica and pyrethrum.
-During this era, substantial quantities of cereals, tubers, meat, and palm oil were routed through Goma for redistribution to urban epicenters such as Kinshasa and Kisangani.
-The construction of a port in Keshero, later repositioned nearer to central Goma, augmented trade routes, integrating the city into a north-south economic corridor extending through Bunia, Rutshuru, Bukavu, Uvira, and Kalemie.
+At that time, large amounts of food products, including grains, root crops, meat, and palm oil, passed through Goma for redistribution to urban epicenters such as Kinshasa and Kisangani.
+The construction of a port in Kyeshero, later repositioned nearer to central Goma, augmented trade routes by linking the city to a north–south economic corridor extending through Bunia, Rutshuru, Bukavu, Uvira, and Kalemie.
 While the colonial economy also invested in resource extraction, North Kivu's mining sector remained underdeveloped relative to mineral-rich regions like Ituri and South Kivu.
-Consequently, Goma's prominence as a mineral trading hub was relatively subdued until the 1980s.
-However, pre-existing cross-border trade routes connecting Goma to markets in Uganda and Rwanda persisted, providing the foundation for local commerce even after independence.
+Consequently, Goma's prominence as a mineral trading hub was relatively subdued until the 1980s, but trade routes connecting Goma to markets in Uganda and Rwanda remained active and continued to support local commerce after independence.

 In the post-independence era, these historical trade networks gained significance as the local population increasingly relied on informal and transborder economic activities to circumvent the exploitative practices of the Zairean state.
 By the 1980s, a substantial portion of agricultural production, including papaya, tea, cinchona, and coffee, was smuggled or exported through informal channels, with Goma International Airport playing a key role in this clandestine commerce.
 Estimates from 1985–1986 suggest that up to 60% of local coffee production bypassed formal export systems.
-In 2001, the Compagnie pour la Promotion des Activités Café (COOPAC) was established, headquartered in the Les Volcans neighborhood of the Goma commune.
-COOPAC has become a leading player in the coffee industry, overseeing coffee-related operations in eastern Congo and an integrated coffee processing chain, including a hulling facility established in 2004 and a washing station situated along the shores of Lake Kivu.
+In 2001, the Compagnie pour la Promotion des Activités Café (COOPAC) was established and headquartered in the Les Volcans quartier of the Goma commune.
+It has since become a major organization in the coffee sector in eastern Congo and an integrated coffee processing chain, including a hulling facility established in 2004 and a washing station situated along the shores of Lake Kivu.
 The city is also home to Maizeking, an industrial enterprise specializing in the manufacturing of products derived from corn, sorghum, soybeans, and wheat.